 As part of the Match process, applicants who were interviewed by the program will rank the tracks based on their preferences.
 If applicants are interested in either track, they rank both tracks, ranking the track they prefer most first.
 If applicants are interested in only the Sioux Falls Area or San Diego track, they rank only the track in which they are interested.
 When the Match results are released, applicants will find out if they matched to a program and, if matched to the ASGCGP, to which track they matched.
 Applicants who are willing to match with either track are eligible for all 10 open slots, whereas applicants who are willing to match with only one track are eligible for only 5 open slots.
 Although the tracks indicate where a student will spend their second year, all students spend their first year in Sioux Falls.

-The ASGCGP will begin reviewing early applications starting December 15, 2020.
+The ASGCGP will begin reviewing early applications starting December 15, 2021.
 After all early applications have been reviewed, others applications will be reviewed on a rolling basis.
 Interviews may be offered between the application deadlines to the strongest candidates, but final decisions for some applications will not be made until after all applications have been reviewed.
-Applying early could be beneficial for applicants who need more time to arrange travel for interviews.

 For most applicants, the program has found they are able to demonstrate their potential for academic success through GPAs alone.
 However, it recognizes that for some applicants, for a multitude of reasons, their GPAs may not be entirely reflective of their academic ability.
 If you believe your GPAs are not entirely reflective of your academic ability, the GRE may be helpful in demonstrating your academic potential to reviewers.
 The program welcomes the supplemental submission of GRE General Test scores if you think your scores may help highlight your academic potential.
 For more information, please see the program's Application Checklist webpage.